awesometic/docker-odroid-kernel-builder/README.md

 awesometic/odroid-kernel-builder
 ```

-* Save the built kernel results to the shared folder
+* Save the built kernel results such as kernel image, DTBs to the shared folder names "kernel-outputs".

 ```bash
 docker run -it --rm \